Making A Difference in Our County

 Agriculture and Natural Resources

-Agriculture accounts for approximately a quarter of Ben Hill County’s tax base, making it a significant contributor to all services produced for its citizens.
-Ben Hill County is proud of its agricultural strength, diversity and history of excellent producers.
+Agriculture pays approximately a quarter of Ben Hill County’s tax base, making it a significant contributor to all services produced for its citizens.
+Ben Hill County is proud of its agricultural strength, diversity, and history of excellent producers.

 University of Georgia Extension extends lifelong learning through unbiased, research-based education, helping producers maximize profits and production while being good stewards of land and the environment.
 Production meetings are a major resource for agricultural programming in Ben Hill County.
 Through commodity-specific production meetings, producers learn about new technologies and recommendations for the coming year.